stackbit-themes/stackbit-examples/tutorial-nextjs-contentful/README.md

 # Stackbit Tutorial [Next.js + Contentful]

-**ℹ️ This project is used as a starting point for [our getting started tutorial](https://docs.stackbit.com/getting-started) using Contentful as teh content source.
+**ℹ️ This project is used as a starting point for [our getting started tutorial](https://docs.stackbit.com/getting-started) using Contentful as the content source.
 If you would like to create a new project with Contentful as the content source, please use [the Contentful starter](https://github.com/stackbit-themes/contentful-starter).**

 ## Prerequisites